Friday, November 28, 2025

 Why SEGA Quit the Console Business?

-A lot of the gamers think they know exactly why SEGA had to abandon the console manufacturing business.
+A lot of the gamers think they know exactly why SEGA had to abandon the console manufacturing business following the commercial failure of the Dreamcast.
 But even SEGA fans may not know every detail.
-One X user named SuperSisi has prompted us to analyze SEGA's biggest mistakes that caused them to quit the console manufacturing business, so I'm gonna follow her advice and explain why SEGA had to quit manufacturing consoles to restructure themselves to being a third-party developer to release their games on non-SEGA platforms.
-But before we actually answer why SEGA has quit the console business to restructure themselves to being a third-party developer, we need to talk about the only things that were sold poorly.
+One X user named SuperSisi has prompted us to analyze SEGA's biggest mistakes that caused them to quit the console manufacturing business, so I'm gonna follow her advice and explain why SEGA had to quit manufacturing consoles to restructure themselves to being a third-party developer to release their games on non-SEGA platforms after the Dreamcast's commercial failure and how the Dreamcast failed.
+But before we actually answer that question, we need to talk about the only things that were sold poorly.

 First off, SEGA has released the SEGA CD.
 The SEGA CD plays games that use discs.
 The one that serves as a tech demo on how the SEGA CD works was Sonic the Hedgehog CD.
 However, upon release, reception was mixed with praising certain games, but criticizing its value for money and limited upgrades.
 It has become a dumpster fire of an add-on SEGA has developed that the SEGA CD's fate has been sealed because of its mixed reception.